SabbathSchool/sabbathschool.github.io/_lessons/03.1891-1900/04.1894/03.quarter3/00-chapter.md

 4. "Strive to enter in."
 People misuse this text in two directions.
 Some say, "I have striven with all the power I had, and it is of no use, because I failed every time; I might as well give up; I am too weak to do anything."
 Others will think that it means that the power is in themselves, and that they are required to do it all.
 They have made failures, but they attribute them to the fact that they did not strive hard enough.
 Jesus says, "Without Me ye can do nothing."
 John 15:5.
 This shows that there is no power in man.
 All power in heaven and earth belongs to Christ.
 Matt.
 28:18.
 It is His Spirit that supplies the power with which we are to strive.
 See Eph 3:16; Col. 1:11-13; Zech.
 4:6.
 "Work out your own salvation with fear and trembling.
 For it is God which worketh in you, both to Will and to do of His good pleasure."
 Phil.
 2:12, 13.
 The apostle Paul said, "I labor, striving according to His working, that worketh in me mightily."
 Col. 1:29.
 Remember that, although Jacob wrestled all night, he gained no victory until his strength was gone, and he had to throw himself upon the Lord for support.

+## Lesson 5 - Humbled and Exalted
+*Luke 13:31-35; 14:1-14*
-LESSON V.—August 4, 1894.
+#### August 4, 1894.
-HUrIBLED AND EXALTED.
-Luke 13: 31-35; 14 : 1-14.

-THE thirteenth chapter closes with the touching account of Christ's slighted love for Jerusalem.
+The thirteenth chapter closes with the touching account of Christ's slighted love for Jerusalem.
 Review the entire chapter so that you can give the leading topics, not forgetting previous chapters.
-In that part of the lesson included in the fourteenth chapter we have the healing of the than with the dropsy, instruction concerning t55soN-.14 Ti5 :BOOK Or Lt qtr 1g

-self-exaltation and the exaltation that comes from humility, and instruction as to invitations to a mast.
+In that part of the lesson included in the fourteenth chapter we have the healing of the man with the dropsy, instruction concerning self-exaltation and the exaltation that comes from humility, and instruction as to invitations to a feast.

-1. What warning tlia some give to Jesus?
+1. What warning did some give to Jesus?
 2. Was Jesus alarmed?
 What did He say?
 3. Where did He say He must suffer?
 4. How did He feel towards the city that had not received Him'?
-5. Where did Jesus go one Sabbath clay?
+5. Where did Jesus go one Sabbath day?
 6. Whom did He see there?
-7. 'What question did He ask the lawyers and Pharisees?
+7. What question did He ask the lawyers and Pharisees?
 8. What did they have to say?
 9. What did Jesus do?
 10. What question did He put to them to show the righteousness of what He had done?